Business Attorneys Serving Springfield

-Though in many cases it is possible to change a business entity type should your business grow or metastasize, understand that selecting an entity type is not an arbitrary endeavor.
-You should carefully evaluate the details of you and your business partners’ financial situation and immediate and long-term goals.
-Our experienced lawyer can advise on what entity type is likely to be the most beneficial to your present circumstances and explain any potential long-term implications.
+Though in many cases it is possible to change a business entity, selecting an entity type is not an arbitrary endeavor.
+You should carefully evaluate the details of you and your business partners’ financial situation and goals.
+Our experienced lawyer can advise on what entity type is likely to be the most beneficial.

 Some of the business entities our business lawyers in Springfield can help you form include:

-- General partnerships – where two or more partners run a for-profit business without formal organization, which can lead to liability and ownership disputes without clearly written agreements indicating who is entitled to and responsible for what
+- General partnerships – Two or more partners run a for-profit business without formal organization.
+This can lead to liability and ownership disputes without clearly written agreements indicating who is entitled to and responsible for what.

-- Limited liability partnerships (LLP) – fundamentally similar to a general partnership except, as the name would imply, limited liability insurance is required to protect owners from company tort; this entity is also formally registered with the state
+- Limited liability partnerships (LLP) – Similar to a general partnership.
+However, as the name would imply, limited liability insurance is required to protect owners from company tort.
+This entity is also formally registered with the state.

-While it is possible to form a company on your own, you may not understand the full implications of the classifications you select or make common errors in your filing documents.
-This can lead to substantial liability and tax problems down the line, just as your business is likely to be hitting its stride.
-Our legal team at Hare, Stamm, Harris & O’Connor, LLC can provide guidance to make sure your business’s first steps are done right.
+It is possible to form a company on your own.
+However, you may not understand the full implications of the entity you select.
+This can lead to substantial liability and tax problems just as your business is likely hitting its stride.
+Our legal team at Hare, Stamm, Harris & O’Connor can make sure your business’s first steps are done right.

-Beyond your products and services, most companies are built on a network of legal agreements amongst their employees, suppliers, manufacturers, distributors, financiers, and other vendors.
-Legally enforceable agreements help define the terms and obligations of your relationship with each party as well as proactively work to prevent and protect yourself from disputes.
+Beyond your products and services, most companies are built on a network of legal agreements.
+These agreements connect employees, suppliers, manufacturers, distributors, financiers, and other vendors.
+Legally enforceable agreements help define the terms and obligations of your relationship with each party.
+They also proactively work to prevent and protect yourself from disputes.

 The consequences of failing to properly draft, review, and maintain contracts can be immense.
-A vendor might fail to live up to your previously understood obligations, for example, but without a contract specifying the details, you may only have limited recourse in pursuing damages.
-In another scenario, failing to use and maintain non-disclosure agreements could lead to trade secrets escaping the safety of your company – again, with limited legal options for remuneration.
+Without a contract specifying the details, you may only have limited recourse in pursuing damages.
+For example, failing to use and maintain non-disclosure agreements could lead to trade secrets escaping the safety of your company.

 Some of the contract categories that may be relevant to your business include:

-- Employment contracts – documentation defining the relationship and obligations between the company and employee, including terms regulating noncompete, nondisclosure, or dispute resolution agreements
+- Employment contracts – Defines the relationship and obligations between the company and employee.
+These include terms regulating noncompete, non-disclosure, or dispute resolution agreements.

-- Business governing contracts – often documented when a business is formally created, these contracts define the infrastructure of your company, including its mechanisms for selecting leadership and obligations to shareholders
+- Business governing contracts – Often documented when a business is formally created, these contracts define the infrastructure of your company.
+This includes its mechanisms for selecting leadership and obligations to shareholders

-- Third-party contracts – agreements defining the terms of your company’s relationship with a vendor, individual, or another third-party
+- Third-party contracts – Defines the terms of your company’s relationship with a vendor, individual, or another third-party.

-- Purchase or sale agreements – contracts that define the terms of an acquisition or sale of a portion or entirety of a company’s assets
+- Purchase or sale agreements – Defines the terms of an acquisition or sale of a company’s assets.

-While our firm has a proud history of supporting Springfield businesses, we are conscientious of the COVID-19 pandemic’s adverse impact on businesses of all levels.
+Our firm has a proud history of supporting small businesses in Springfield .
+However, we are conscientious of the COVID-19 pandemic’s adverse impact on businesses of all levels.
 Our lawyers are prepared to help if your business is struggling with the economic fallout.
-We can work to identify potential legal solutions to keep your company solvent, safe, and thriving, now and well into the future.
+We can work to keep your company solvent, safe, and thriving, now and well into the future.